Teaching Assistant / Marker Positions

 REQUIREMENTS OF POSITION:

 To have experience with marking.
 To have a good academic record.
-To have completed COMM 3307 or MGMT 3907 (preferred) with a grade of B+ or better.
 To be well organized.
 Able to complete the marking in a timely manner (usually maximum of one week).
-All tasks and roles will be completed online.
+Most tasks and roles will be completed online, quizzes will be paper based and picked up and returned on campus.
 Candidates should have a strong command of professional development curriculum, and be a current graduate student or recent alumni.
 Having attention to detail and timeliness is required.
 Candidates must be able to responsively correspond with students online regarding course logistics, content, and marks.
 Previous experience as a TA or marker would be an asset.
+Understanding of Project Management processes would be an asset.

 IF YOU ARE INTERESTED IN THE ABOVE POSITION, PLEASE SEND YOUR C.V.
 BY THE APPLICATION DEADLINE: